BRama10/fangzi/README.md

 - [ ] Export functionality for doctor visits
 - [ ] Mobile app version

+## 🙏 Acknowledgements
+- Made with preciation and care by Balaji Rama and Majdi Alameddine

 ---

 *"Everybody lies." - The key to thorough symptom assessment is asking the right questions.*